WRHS English Department Program Guide

 @ Eastern Literature (H/CPA; Grades 11, 12) 2½ credits (Offered 2018-2019)

 This course offers an introductory study of the culture, philosophy, and literature of the Middle East, India, China and Japan.
 Students will engage in research and close examination of important philosophical, literary, and sacred texts and of culture, and art in order to gain a greater understanding of Eastern thought.
-Students will write at least one critique.
+Students will write at least one literary analysis.

 @ Nature Writing (CPA, CP; Grades 11, 12) 2½ credits (Offered 2018-2019)

 This course presents the works of prominent nature writers and encourages students to develop their own nature writing skills and increase their awareness of the natural world.
 Most of the literature is nonfiction.
 Required assignments include extensive journal writing on a variety of topics, including observations of the natural world and discussions of important and current environmental issues, and a series of formal nature essays.
-Students will write at least one critique.
+Students will write at least one literary analysis.

 @ Signifies a course that fulfills the second Literature requirement.